How to Make Winning Decisions

 attention is drifting from the other person to myself.

 automatically make me right.
-I will offer to explore alternate
+I will offer to explore

 solutions together in the hope that we can both be right.